wmtorode/mechaffinity/README.md

 `removeAffinityAfter` : the number of deployments a pilot can not use a chassis before all experience on that chassis is lost, this is used to clean up save data tracking, set to `-1` to disable

-`lowestPossibleDecay` : the lowest amount of a pilots experience with a chassis can decay to `removeAffinityAfter` overrides this value. this is counted in deployements
+`lowestPossibleDecay` : the lowest amount of a pilots experience with a chassis can decay to `removeAffinityAfter` overrides this value. this is counted in deployements when `trackLowestDecayByStat` is `false` the number in this settings will always be used. if `trackLowestDecayByStat` is `true` this number becomes part of the save and cannot be changed from settings later. events or argo upgrades can manipulate this value by changing the company stat `MaLowestDecay`

 `decayByModulo` : when set to true, decay is changed to 1 point for every `missionsBeforeDecay` instead of 1 point for every mission after `missionsBeforeDecay` missions

-`defaultDaysBeforeSimDecay` : the default number of days that can elapse before a pilot's affinities begin to decay. this number becomes part of the save and cannot be changed from settings later. events or argo upgrades can manipulate this value by changing the company stat `MaSimDaysDecayModulator`. setting this stat to -1 will stop decay from occuring when a day passes. deploying a pilot into a mission will reset that pilots counter.
+`defaultDaysBeforeSimDecay` : the default number of days that can elapse before a pilot's affinities begin to decay. when `trackSimDecayByStat` is `true` this number becomes part of the save and cannot be changed from settings later. events or argo upgrades can manipulate this value by changing the company stat `MaSimDaysDecayModulator`. setting this stat to -1 will stop decay from occuring when a day passes. deploying a pilot into a mission will reset that pilots counter. when `trackSimDecayByStat` is `false` this setting value will always be used

 `showQuirks` : when true, quirk affinities that are assiocated with a mech will be shown in the mechbay description of the mech in addition to any chassis specific affinities